vivekiet22/student-data-manager/README.md

 #### Install dependencies

-- npm, which you can install by running from the root directory and also from client folder:
+- run this command from your `root` directory and also from `client` folder

     ```npm install ```

 - create .env file and store and set `  JWT_SECRET="any_string";`
+`NODE_ENV ="production"` and
+`DB = 'mongodb://127.0.0.1:27017/student_data_manager'
+`
+- make sure you have installed mongoDB Compass if you are setting the database in your system

 - Run this code from the root directory.